yuanchen-zhu/eig/README.md

 The code implements the following enhancement to the API of Eigen.

-* Alias types, functions, and enum flags to follow a more Standard C++ Library/Boost naming convention.
+* Alias types, functions, and enum flags to follow a more Standard C++ Library/Boost like naming convention.
 These aliases include member functions, member types, and member constants as well.
 Exmpales: `eig::mat` instead of `Eigen::Matrix`, `mat<...>::static_rows` instead of `Matrix<...>::RowsAtCompileTime`, and so on.